nascentdigital/hackeryou-masterclass-notes/session2/linkedlist.md

+# Linked List

+In order to introduce linked lists, we are first going to solve a problem using arrays and go from there...

-## Two ways of creating your array and adding to your array
+## Quick recap: Two ways of creating your array and adding to your array

 We are discussing here the data structure, array.
 Not the JavaScript Array.